kpwhri/heartsteps/README.md

 $ kubectl get pods

 # You'll get a long list of running pods
-# let's assume one is named heartsteps-worker-123456789-abc
+# let's assume one is named heartsteps-worker-123456789-abc.
+You can run `bash` in it by
-$ kubectl exec -it heartsteps-worker-123456789-abc
+$ kubectl exec -it heartsteps-worker-123456789-abc bash

 ```